• Home

 Amex business checking review

-I first came across Amex’s new business checking account in a private Facebook group post last month.
+I first came across Amex’s new business checking account in a private Facebook group post back in 2023.
 While the company has been around for decades, American Express previously only serviced credit card and travel-related offers.
 Now, they’ve got a checking account that earns interest on up to $500K with enticing introductory bonus points for new accounts.

 So, let’s explore the new offer in full, and find out what you need to know whether this is the right checking account for your business.